2021 SCO International Investment and Trade Expo opens in Jiaozhou, Qingdao - Pakistan Press International

-QINGDAO, China, April 26, 2021 /PRNewswire/ — The 2021 SCO International Investment and Trade Expo & SCO Qingdao Forum on Local Economic and Trade Cooperation opened at Fangyuan Sport Center, Jiaozhou, Qingdao on April 26.
+QINGDAO, China, April 27, 2021, /PRNewswire-AsiaNet/– The 2021 SCO International Investment and Trade Expo & SCO Qingdao Forum on Local Economic and Trade Cooperation opened at Fangyuan Sport Center, Jiaozhou, Qingdao on April 26.
 A host of guests from home and abroad, including envoys from 30 countries, gathered to discuss cooperation and seek mutual development.

 Vladimir Norov, secretary general of the Shanghai Cooperation Organisation (SCO), Zhang Shaogang, vice chairman of the China Council for the Promotion of International Trade and chairman of the SCO Business Council National Branch from China, and Saidzoda Zohir Ozod, ambassador of the Republic of Tajikistan to China, delivered speeches at the opening ceremony.